cloudbees/terraform-aws-cloudbees-ci-eks-addon/CONTRIBUTING.md

 1. Project administrators must create a pull request from the `develop` branch to the `main` branch.

 > [!IMPORTANT]
-> Validate Casc Bundle SCM is pointing to the `main` branch.
+> You must validate that the CasC bundle SCM tool is pointing to the `main` branch.

 2. Once the pull request is merged, verify that the `main` branch successfully passes the [Terraform CI build](#blueprint-terraform-ci-pipeline).